onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ### Rename

-Basic operation used to change the file name.
+The basic operation used to change the file name.

 ![Rename file modal](../../images/user-guide/web-file-browser/feature-rename.png#screenshot)